The Science Behind All Those Bizarre Pregnancy Cravings

 Cravings are real

-Pregnancy can be stressful and full of fear of the unknown.
+Pregnancy can be stressful and full of anxiety about the unknown.
 Nothing will ever be the same once that little one arrives, says Dr. Varnado.
-So it's hardly a surprise that moms-to-be might turn to comfort foods like pasta, bread, or cookies.
-For healthier comfort food options, try some of these vegan alternatives.
-There's another advantage to bland carbs: "Certain foods make women feel nauseated.
-Even smelling them can be a trigger, thus they tend towards simple carbs to relieve that feeling," says Dr. Varnado.
+So it’s hardly a surprise that moms-to-be might turn to comfort foods like pasta, bread, or cookies.
+There’s another advantage to bland carbs: “Certain foods make women feel nauseated.
+Even smelling them can be a trigger, thus they tend towards simple carbs to relieve that feeling,” says Dr. Varnado.

 Sweet or spicy

-Some pregnancies spur a yearning for foods that are flavor-rich.
-From an evolutionary standpoint, this makes sense, says Susan Bowerman, RD, director of Worldwide Nutrition Education and Training at Herbalife Nutrition: "A craving for highly palatable foods may be hard-wired during pregnancy, as it may be nature's way to ensure that pregnant women consume enough calories to ensure a healthy pregnancy."
-Check out these five healthy spices.
+Some pregnancies trigger a craving for foods that are full of flavor.
+From an evolutionary standpoint, this makes sense, says registered dietitian Susan Bowerman, director of Worldwide Nutrition Education and Training at Herbalife Nutrition: “A craving for highly palatable foods may be hardwired during pregnancy, as it may be nature’s way to ensure that pregnant women consume enough calories to ensure a healthy pregnancy.”

 Pica—the desire to eat non-food items like dirt—is an extreme version of cravings gone really wild.
-Possibly anemia-related, pica is well-documented in the medical literature.
-Some pregnant women will have longings for paper, paint chips, and, yes, loam.
-"I have even heard about a woman eating the stuffing from her sofa cushions," says Ward.
-"No one knows the exact cause of pica, but it may be a sign of iron and zinc deficiencies."
+Possibly related to anemia, pica is well-documented in medical research.
+Some pregnant women will have longings to eat paper, paint chips, and, yes, loam.
+“I have even heard about a woman eating the stuffing from her sofa cushions,” says Ward.
+“No one knows the exact cause of pica, but it may be a sign of iron and zinc deficiencies.”

 The craving for dirt may have a physiological basis, but it also has a very strong cultural basis as well.
 “In some cultures—both in the U.S. and outside the U.S.—it is not uncommon for women to consume clay or dirt during pregnancy.
 In the deep South, some people believe that the practice relieves nausea that comes with morning sickness,” says Bowerman.

-Another version of pica, some expectant moms may get the urge to eat raw flour or cornstarch, says Ward.
-Despite being—technically—food, these items are problematic in large amounts because they can lead to blocked bowls and can displace other more nutritious foods in a mother's diet.
+Some expectant moms may get the urge to eat raw flour or cornstarch, says Ward.
+These items are problematic in large amounts because they can lead to blocked bowls and can displace other more nutritious foods in a mother’s diet.
 If you feel compelled to eat cornstarch, flour, or non-food items, talk to your doctor.